-Teacher: Dr. Paul Schure, schure@uvic.ca, office: BEC 336

-Office Hours: Thursdays from 10.30 to noon.
-Default is by MS Teams
+Teacher: Dr. Paul Schure, schure@uvic.ca, office: BEC 336 Office Hours: Wednesdays from 11 to noon.

-■ Or by appointment → Email and propose three 15-minute slots for either an in-person meeting or a call through MS Teams.
+Or by appointment → Email and propose three 15-minute slots for either an in-person meeting or a call through MS Teams.
 Feel free to invite fellow students to join you.